lannonbr/Portfolio/blog/2019-08-13-gh-actions-js-actions/index.md

 console.log(`Hello, ${name}`)
 ```

-This is a extremely basic example that gets a field from the action and logs out to the console, but it proves that almost all you need to do to get started with actions is a single yaml file and a JS file.
+This is an extremely basic example that gets a field from the action and logs out to the console, but it proves that all you need to do to get started with JS Actions is a single yaml file and a JS file.

 ## Inserting into a GitHub Actions Workflow file

 Next, I am going to create a workflow that will use this action.
-I pushed this repo up to GitHub so we can prepare to create the workflow.
+I pushed this repo to GitHub so we can prepare to create the workflow.

 Next, we want to create a workflow file.
 It will live in the `.github/workflows` directory.